 Monitoring and Review

-In general, all disclosures pursuant to this Policy are to be made to an officer who is designated by the Board of Directors (“Prescribed Officer”).
+In general, all disclosures pursuant to this Policy are to be made to an officer who is designated by the Board of Directors of WZS (“Prescribed Officer”).

 The Prescribed Officer is responsible for ensuring compliance with this Policy and shall prepare a report which consists of confidential complaints, entailing the following information:-